nico-barbieri/dragbox-js/readme.md

     <link rel="stylesheet" type="text/css" href="path/to/dragbox.css">
     ```

-    The style can be changed, but consider that the style may affect the DragboxJS behaviour.
+    The style can be changed, but consider that the style may affect DragboxJS behaviour.

 3. **Initialize DragboxJS**: Initialize DragboxJS by following the [Usage](#usage) instructions below.